Darius Songaila: Coaching career

-On August 5, 2015 Songaila was appointed as an assistant coach for Žalgiris Kaunas.
+On August 5, 2015, Songaila was appointed as an assistant coach for Žalgiris Kaunas.

 In August 2018, he became a quality assurance assistant in the video department for the San Antonio Spurs of the National Basketball Association (NBA).
 In September 2019, Songaila was promoted to a player development assistant.
 In November 2020, Songaila was promoted to assistant coach.

+On November 1, 2024, he signed with Manisa Basket of Basketbol Süper Ligi (BSL), as an assistant coach to Kazys Maksvytis.

+In 2025, Songaila was the head coach of the Lithuania under-20 team that won silver medals in the 2025 FIBA U20 EuroBasket.